Iyad-Charef/TPZ-Alsdd/README.md

 # TPZ-Alsdd
-ESI practical work made with the Z language by Charef Iyad,
+ESI practical work assignment made with the Z and C languages by Charef Iyad
+1st year student at Esi algiers